 - Inclement weather: Driving in hot weather can cause increased engine drag, while cold weather can thicken engine oil, making it less efficient.

 - Traffic: Stop-and-go traffic can be tough on fuel economy.

 Signs that your fuel economy is getting worse can include an increase in fuel consumption, engine knocking, or a drop in power.
 If you notice any of these issues, it’s a good idea to take your vehicle to a mechanic for a check-up.
 Regular maintenance can help prevent fuel economy problems before they start.

 If you’re noticing poor fuel economy, it’s a good idea to take a look at your driving habits and see if there’s anything you can change.
 If not, you may want to get your vehicle checked out by a mechanic to see if there’s a mechanical issue causing the problem.

-Contact everything euro for the best in european car service and maintenace. we can help you with any of the factors that might be effecting your fuel economy!
+Contact everything euro for the best in European car service and maintenance. we can help you with any of the factors that might be affecting your fuel economy!